MissVeronica/um-members-directory-csv/README.md

 # UM Members Directory CSV
 Extension to Ultimate Member for defining Members Directory primary user list order from a spreadsheet saved as a CSV file.

+Either a CSV file with comments for each user ID if the priotity list is very long.
+The user management of the list is faster and easier with spreadsheet input.
+An export plugin can be used for downloading the User IDs and username if required.

+A short priority list can be managed within UM settings with the same format as the CSV in a textarea.

 ## UM Settings -> General -> Users
 1. Members Directory CSV - Form name - Select the Member Directory Form name for Primary/Secondary User listing
 2. Members Directory CSV - User IDs input - Select the Member Directory input from CSV file name or Textbox for primary user IDs listing order